yfwei/carnd-vehicle-detection/README.md

 ![alt text][image11]

-To tackle the detection speed issue, I'd like to the deep learning approaches.
+To tackle the detection speed issue, I'd like to try the deep learning approaches.
 I believe it should be able to run in real time based on my experience on the project 3.

 I might be able to lower the generalization error by using the Udacity Annotated Driving Dataset.